owang-bio/blog/content/python-for-data-analyst/numbering_window_function.md

     , rsuffix='_rank'
 ).sort_values(by=['Category', 'Sales_rank'])
 ```
 The Pandas code is not bad at all.
 If you are trying to manipulate the Pandas DataFrame with numbering window functions, especially dataset with a couple of millions rows, I would recommend sticking with Pandas instead of Pandasql.
 I will leave DENSE_RANK(), and ROW_NUMBER() for you to try out.
 Also, try to explore the difference between RANK() and DENSE_RANK().
 [Pandas's rank() function](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rank.html) takes a **method** argument which allows you to specify whether you want dense_rank().
-Also, method='first' for Pandas's rank() is helpful if you want to assign row number to each row of a window.
+And the method='first' for Pandas's rank() is helpful if you want to assign row number to each row of a window.